STOCKS NEWS EUROPE-UK small caps close up 0.1 pct

-The FTSE Small Cap index closes up 0.1 percent, while the FTSE 100 index ends flat, and the midcaps lose 0.5 percent.
+The FTSE Small Cap index closes up 0.1 percent, outperforming modest falls by the FTSE 100 index, down 0.1 percent, while the FTSE 250 index sheds 0.4 percent.

-Galileo Resources firms 9.2 percent after the rare earths exploration company unveils positive drilling results from its Glenover Rare Earths joint venture project in South Africa.
+Powerflute gains 11.8 percent as the London-listed Finnish packaging and paper group accompanies full-year results with plans for a one for ten share consolidation, and a share repurchase programme of up to 25 million shares, representing 8.6 percent of its issued share capital.

-Mouchel adds 5.2 percent after the infrastructure firm says David Shearer has been appointed chairman, with the task of turning around the loss-making company which has seen government spending cuts hit demand for its services.
+TT Electronics sheds 8.2 percent as the electronic components group posts in-line full-year results but says it expects the wider economic uncertainty to hurt demand at its key electronics components unit in the first half of 2012.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net